platformatic/platformatic/docs/getting-started/movie-quotes-app-tutorial.md

 </a>
 ```

-Then let's import this component and use it in our listing page,
+Then let us import this component and use it in our listing page,
 **`src/pages/index.astro`**:

 ```astro